We may earn money or products from the companies mentioned in this post.

 VA Lavender Farm Etiquette

 Each lavender farm in Virginia has its own set of rules.
-Please consider them carefully before you go out to each lavender farm to avoid any aggravation.
+Please consider them carefully before going out to each lavender farm to avoid aggravation.
 Some general rules have been listed below:

 - Do not go to any lavender farm in Virginia when the farm is not open.